-I have a confession to make - I’ve been trying to write this blog for two hours now, and I just keep staring at the screen.
-The words don’t make sense, and I honestly can’t comprehend what I’m reading.
-My mind feels like the fuzz you get on the TV when the reception is bad – I’m trying to bring ideas up to the surface, but all I’m getting is static.
+I have a confession to make: I've been trying to write this blog for two hours now, and all I’m doing is staring at the screen.
+The words don't make sense, and I honestly can't comprehend what I'm reading.
+My mind feels like the fuzz you get on the TV when the reception is terrible – I'm trying to bring ideas up to the surface, but all I'm getting is static.

 I am suffering from sleep deprivation.
 Small-business owner sleep deprivation, to be exact.
 Is that an actual thing?
-If it’s not, it should be, because I am certain other entrepreneurs have the same problem.
-I’ve pulled more all-nighters since starting my own business than I ever did during my college days.
+It should be because I am confident other entrepreneurs have the same problem if it's not.
+Since starting my own business, I've pulled more all-nighters than I ever did during my college days.

-As I write this, I’m coming off my 5th straight night of little to no sleep.
-Yesterday, I worked until 12 o'clock in the morning.
-Then, my 3-year old (who still doesn't sleep through the night) woke me up at 1:00 a.m., 2:30 a.m. and 4:30 a.m.
+I'm coming off my 5th consecutive night of little to no sleep as I write this.
+Yesterday, I worked until midnight.
+Then, my 6-year-old (who was having trouble staying asleep) woke me up at 1:00 a.m., 2:30 a.m., and 4:30 a.m.

 I feel like I might be dying.
 Perhaps not literally.
 But my work IS suffering (literally).

-It’s not just me – a study by the Division of Sleep Medicine at Harvard Medical School says that most people don’t get enough sleep.
-The consequences are dire – short-term effects include poor judgement, mood swings, and an inability to learn and retain information.
-In the workplace, this translates to reduced efficiency and productivity and careless errors.
-Long-term, it’s even worse: diabetes, obesity, and heart disease are all on the long list of possible consequences.
+It's not just me – a study by the Division of Sleep Medicine at Harvard Medical School says that most people don't get enough sleep.
+The consequences are dire – short-term effects include poor judgment, mood swings, and an inability to learn and retain information.
+This translates to reduced efficiency and productivity and careless errors in the workplace.
+Long-term, it's even worse: diabetes, obesity, and heart disease are all on the long list of possible consequences.

-For working moms, it’s even worse.
+For working moms, the situation is dire.
 The National Sleep Foundation found that women aged 30-60 get just over 6 hours of sleep on average during the week.
-That’s far below the recommended 7-9 hours.
-They also noted that women suffer from more sleep-related disorders than men – maybe it's because we expect ourselves to successfully juggle so many things at all times.
+That's far below the recommended 7-9 hours.
+They also noted that women suffer from more sleep-related disorders than men.
+Maybe it's because we expect ourselves to always juggle so many different tasks.